HalynaMaslak/Learning-Journal/1. Data Fundamentals/Data-Fundamentals-Notes.md

 - The data management lifecycle involves collecting data from sources, cleaning/transforming data, integrating datasets, and visualising insights using tools like SQL, Power BI, and Tableau
 - Combining internal data with external open data, administrative data, research data, and third-party sources enriches insights for better decision-making

+## Open Standards
+### Government Departments:

+- Open Document Format (ODF) for office documents
+- PDF/A for archival documents
+- GML (Geography Markup Language) for geographic data
+- NIEM (National Information Exchange Model) for information sharing
+- XBRL (eXtensible Business Reporting Language) for financial reporting

+### The NHS:

+- HL7 (Health Level 7) for electronic health records and data exchange
+- DICOM (Digital Imaging and Communications in Medicine) for medical imaging
+- SNOMED CT (Systematised Nomenclature of Medicine -- Clinical Terms) for clinical terminology
+- ICD (International Classification of Diseases) for coding diseases and health conditions

+### Banks, Financial, and Professional Services:

+- ISO 20022 for electronic data interchange in finance
+- FIX (Financial Information eXchange) protocol for real-time electronic exchange of securities transactions
+- XBRL (eXtensible Business Reporting Language) for financial reporting
+- ACORD (Association for Cooperative Operations Research and Development) standards for insurance industry

+### IT, Retail, Sales, Education Providers, etc.:

+- TCP/IP for network communications
+- HTTP for web communications
+- XML for data exchange
+- Unicode for character encoding
+- OpenID/OAuth for authentication and authorization
+- IMS Global Standards for educational technology and digital learning

 ## Self-Research